fradetjulien/scraper/README.md

 # Scraper

+Scraper is a school project using selenium to get data out of a website.

+## Usage

     - IsoCode of a country which displays the top 4 countries that received imports of this country.

     - Grab 5 country randomly and then display the top 4 countries that received imports for all this 5 countries.